 Commercial balloons are inserted according to the instructions accompanying the product.

 On occasion, the internal maxillary artery and its branches must be ligated to control the bleeding.
-The arteries may be ligated with clips using endoscopic or microscopic guidance and a surgical approach through the maxillary sinus.
+The arteries may be ligated with clips using endoscopic or microscopic guidance and a surgical approach through the maxillary sinus (internal maxillary) or transnasal endoscopic approach (sphenopalatine).
 Alternatively, angiographic embolization may be done by a skilled radiologist.
 These procedures, if done in a timely manner, may shorten hospital stay.

 In Rendu-Osler-Weber syndrome, a split-thickness skin graft (septal dermatoplasty) reduces the number of nosebleeds and allows the anemia to be corrected.
 Laser (Nd:YAG) photocoagulation can be done in the operating room.
 Selective embolization also is very effective, particularly in patients who cannot tolerate general anesthesia or for whom surgical intervention has not been successful.
 New endoscopic sinus devices have made transnasal surgery more effective.

 Blood may be swallowed in large amounts and, in patients with severe liver disease, should be eliminated promptly with enemas and cathartics to prevent hepatic encephalopathy.
-The GI tract should be sterilized with nonabsorbable antibiotics (eg, neomycin 1 g po qid) to prevent the breakdown of blood and the absorption of ammonia.
+The gastrointestinal tract should be sterilized with nonabsorbable antibiotics (eg, neomycin 1 g orally 4 times a day) to prevent the breakdown of blood and the absorption of ammonia.

 Drugs Mentioned In This Article

 |Drug Name||Select Trade|

 |No US brand name|